ShauryaParmar2102/pokedex-web-app/README.md

 3. 🌐 Open `index.html` in a browser.
 4. 👆 Select a Pokémon from the list to view its information.

-## 🎯 Project Purpose

-This project was created as a personal learning project to improve my JavaScript, API, HTML, and CSS skills.

 ## 👨‍💻 Author

 Made by Shaurya Parmar